 Much research has focused on understanding relationships between biodiversity and ecosystem functioning and stability (e.g. O'Connor & Crowe, 2005 Ecology, 86: 1783-1796).
-It has been shown that loss of species can affect ecosystem processes but we still cannot draw generalities regarding these effects that transcend experimental systems.
+It has been shown that loss of species can affect ecosystem processes but we still cannot draw generalities regarding the effects that transcend experimental systems.
 This limits application of our knowledge for conservation and management requirements.
 Most previous work has only manipulated species diversity and thus could not assess the strength of diversity relative to other known drivers of ecosystem functioning.
-My research simulates the loss of species and tests for interactions among effects of loss of species and other factors, such as variable environmental conditions or habitat structure, to test the context dependency of results (e.g. O'Connor et al., 2015 Journal of Ecology, 103: 862-870; Mrowicki et al., 2015 Oikos in press).
+Our research simulates the loss of species and tests for interactions among effects of loss of species and other factors, such as variable environmental conditions or habitat structure, to identify the context-dependency of results (e.g. O'Connor et al., 2015 Journal of Ecology, 103: 862-870; Mrowicki et al., 2015 Oikos in press).

 | || |